 Types of Student Loans for Undergraduates

-There are two types of student loans:
+There are two main types of student loans that eligible undergraduates may take out:

 Keep in mind that, as the charts below show, there are many types of each, all with unique benefits and restrictions.